 Authors: Atul Mehta

 In this paper, we explore the connections between graphs and Turing machines.
 A method to construct Turing machines from a general undirected graph is provided.
-Determining whether a Hamiltonian cycle does exist is now shown to be equivalent to solving the halting problem.
-A modified version of Turing machines is now developed to solve certain classes of computational problems.
+Determining whether a Hamiltonian cycle exists is now shown to be equivalent to solving the halting problem.
+We investigate applications of the halting problem to problems in number theory.
+A modified version of the classical Turing machine is now developed to solve certain classes of computational problems.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.